Passive survivability: Daylighting

 When the power goes out, rooms at the center of a building typically receive little to no light.
 Designing a building to take advantage of natural daylight instead of relying on electric lighting will make it more resilient to power outages and other events.
 Daylighting and passive solar gain often go hand in hand, but in the summer there is a desire for “cool” daylight.
 Daylighting design should therefore provide adequate lighting without adding undesired heat.
 Direct sunlight and reflected light from the sky have different levels of radiation.
 The daylighting design should reflect the needs of the building in both its climate and function, and different methods can achieve that.
 Southern and northern windows are generally best for daylighting, and clerestories or monitors on the roof can bring daylight into the center of a building.
 Placing windows higher up on a wall will bring the light further into the room, and other methods like light shelves can bring light deeper into a building by reflecting light off the ceiling.

-Other Design Strategies
+Other design strategies

 The over arching goal of passive survivability is to try to reduce discomfort or suffering in the event of having a key source cut off to a building.
 There are several different solutions to any one design problem.
 While many of the solutions that are presented by advocates of passive survivability are ones that have been universally accepted by passive design and other standard sustainability practices, it is important to examine these measures and apply the appropriate strategies to developing and existing buildings in order to minimize the risk of displeasure or death.